How Rates Move:

 Rates Currently Trending: Neutral

-Mortgage rates are under pressure today.
-The MBS market improved by +13 bps yesterday.
+Mortgage rates are moving sideways today.
+The MBS market improved by +5 bps yesterday.
 This was not enough to decrease mortgage rates or fees.
 The market experienced moderate volatility yesterday.

 Today's Rate Forecast: Neutral